-For us, a perfect Half Day Philadelphia Travel Itinerary would include the city’s most iconic spots within the Independence National Historical Park.
-In fact, an easy way to plan your trip would be to simply follow our outline for the morning activities (Museum of the American Revolution, Carpenters’ Hall, Independence Hall and the Liberty Bell).
-With extra time, visit the National Constitution Center or other historical city sights that we recommend visiting in the afternoon.
+For us, a perfect Half Day Philadelphia Travel Itinerary would include the iconic spots within the Independence National Historical Park.
+In fact, an easy way to plan your trip would be to simply follow our outline for the morning activities (Independence Hall, the Liberty Bell, Carpenters’ Hall, and Museum of the American Revolution,).

 Alternate 1-Day Philadelphia Itinerary

-That said, visitors can start their one-day tour in Philadelphia with a local guide for a better introduction to the city and history.
-The two-hour Founding Fathers tour is a small-group walking tour that visits many of the sights we recommend seeing…but is led by a knowledgeable guide.
+Rather than devise a completely self-guided tour of what to see in Philadelphia, visitors can start their one-day tour in Philadelphia with a local guide for a deeper introduction.
+The two-hour Founding Fathers Tour is a small-group walking tour that visits many of the sights we recommend seeing…but is led by a knowledgeable guide.
 Get the details!

 2-Day Itinerary Philadelphia

-Pro Tip: Get a better introduction of South Philly on a guide-led tour!
+Pro Tip: Get a complete introduction of the best things to do in South Philly on a guide-led tour!
 Learn more here!

 3-Day Philadelphia Itinerary